Kirteeraj/Express-JWT-Starter-Kit/README.md

 Run `npm install`
 Run `npm start`

-# Developement
+# Template Conatins
-JWT Auth is Implemented for api.
+JWT Auth is Implemented and api is ready to use.
 Private routes can be created by using middleware verify.js